The

 next to a neutral ship they were to ram the ball the

-rest of the way to seat it and that would ignite the
+rest of the way to seat it.
+That would break a bottle containing phosphorus which would then ignite the

-2 minute phosphorus fuse which then burned a bit like a modern match being lit.
+2 minute fuse which then burned a lot like a modern match.
 Then as they pulled up beside

 the neutral ship, BOOM, England would be at war with